bijubjs/Manuscript-Template-Everything-you-need/README.md

 ### Important Notes:
 Add figures inside the figures folder for this template to work properly.

-Start with manuscript and fill up other templates after finalizing manuscript before journal submission.
+Start with manuscript.tex and fill up other templates after finalizing manuscript before journal submission.